Kabuli Kid

-Kabuli Kid is a 2008 French-Afghan drama film directed by Barmak Akram.
+Kabuli Kid is a Persian-language 2008 French-Afghan drama film directed and written by Barmak Akram.
 It stars Haji Gul Aser, Leena Alam, Valéry Schatz and Amélie Glenn.
 The film, about a Kabul-based taxi driver who finds an infant left in his back seat, was screened at the 65th Venice International Film Festival at the 23rd International Film Critics' Week and won EIUC Human Rights Film Award.
-It was produced by Fidélité Films, 4 à 4 Productions, and Les Auteurs Associés.
+Also, in the Simorghs of the East section - International Cinema Competition of the 27th Fajr International Film Festival, Barmak Akram received Best debut for his film Kabuli Kid.
+The film is produced by Fidélité Films, 4 à 4 Productions, and Les Auteurs Associés.